WILR96/WILR96.github.io/os-journal/week4.md

 After this, we can test to see if we still get prompted with a password:
 ![sshnopass](/os-journal/img/week4/sshnopass.png)

 Success!
-We can now disable password authentication by editing the sshd_config:
+We can now disable password authentication by editing the sshd_config [3]:
 ```bash
 sudo nano /etc/ssh/sshd_config
 ```